-- The first 16 bits of the RTP header (16 bits). - o Unsigned network-ordered 16-bit representation of the source packet length in bytes minus 12 (for the fixed RTP header), i.e., the sum of the lengths of all the following if present: the CSRC list, extension header, RTP payload and RTP padding (16 bits). - The timestamp of the RTP header (32 bits). - o All octets after the fixed 12-byte RTP header.
+- o The first 16 bits of the RTP header (16 bits), though the first two (version) bits will be ignored by the recovery procedure. - o Unsigned network-ordered 16-bit representation of the source packet length in bytes minus 12 (for the fixed RTP header), i.e., the sum of the lengths of all the following if present: the CSRC list, extension header, RTP payload and RTP padding (16 bits). - The timestamp of the RTP header (32 bits).
+0 - o All octets after the fixed 12-byte RTP header.
 (Note the SSRC field is skipped.)